hllplanner/hll-rcon/docs/docs/other/parsing-logs.md

 ### Log Events

 If polling is enabled, each log below will be fired as an event on the IRCONClient class.
+The eventName will be the same as its event type.
+Additionally, there is a special `newLog` event, which fires for every new log that is parsed.

 ### Example